Buckwheat with sun dried tomato pesto is one of my favorite, healthy comfort food.

 As in the fresh version, sun dried tomatoes are also rich in antioxidants, vitamins and minerals.
 In addition, the dehydration process eliminates water and allows tomatoes to be preserved for a long time, making the taste even more intense.
 They are rich in vitamin A and B while vitamin C is no longer present because it is destroyed by heat and sunlight.
 Even sun dried tomatoes are rich in lycopene, a powerful antioxidant that is essential to counteract premature aging, as it fights free radicals in our body.

-Buckwheat with sun dried tomato pesto is a Mediterranean recipe rich in taste, also for the addition of capers that give an even more decisive touch to this recipe.
+Buckwheat with sun dried tomato pesto is a Mediterranean recipe rich in taste, also for the addition of capers that that enhance this dish with flavor.

 320 g (11 oz) buckwheat